-I was really nervous the first time I went to these drinks.
+I was very nervous the first time I went to these drinks.
 I thought it would be full of lots of creepy people and I promised myself that all I had to do was stay for one drink and then could run away.
 What I discovered was a whole load lovely friendly people who were just there to have a quiet drink with other like-minded non-monogamists.
-It’s never felt like a predatory environment and I have really benefitted from being able to chat to other people about my poly relationship experiences each month.
+It’s never felt like a predatory environment and I have benefitted from being able to chat to other people about my poly relationship experiences each month.

-It can be a bit nerve-racking the first time you turn up as there are a lot of people and it can be really hard to find a chair sometimes.
-You really just need to sit down anywhere, say hello and meet the people around you.
+It can be a bit nerve-racking the first time you turn up as there are a lot of people and it can be hard to find a chair sometimes.
+You just need to sit down anywhere, say hello and meet the people around you.
 However, I know for some people that new social situations like this can be quite intimidating.
 Perhaps try one of their smaller meets first, like the poly women, boardgames or coffee meet (great for people who don’t drink), and make some friends here first.

 This annual event takes place in London every October and apparently is the largest of its kind in Europe.
-I went to my first Poly Day last year and really enjoyed it.
+I went to my first Poly Day in 2019 and really enjoyed it.
 Held in a very low-key venue in West London, it’s not the glamorous poly event you’ll attend but it has a great sense of community.
 I was especially heartened by the fact that this volunteer-run event is co-ordinated by so many LGBT+ people and professional relationship therapists.
 The sessions were genuinely interesting and were focussed mainly on group-led discussions with nuggets of wisdom from the speakers.
 It’s my favourite day of the year in the polyamorous London calendar.

 Polyamorous Facebook groups